How to Avoid Being Stalked in Cyberspace

 - Make it absolutely clear to the stalker that you would like him or her not to contact you again.

 For more information, contact the National Center for Victims of Crime (NCVC).
 You can call the Victim Assistance Hotline at 800-FYI-CALL Monday through Friday, 8:30 a.m. to 8:30 p.m.
-EST, or send an email to firstname.lastname@example.org.
-Visit NCVC's Stalking Resource Center at www.ncvc.org/src/.
+EST, or send them an email.
+Visit the NCVC’s Stalking Resource Website.